8 Root Vegetables That Are Full Of Good Carbs

 Daikon

 Perhaps the name doesn’t sound familiar.
 But if you are a fan of Japanese cuisine, you would have come across this white, crispy vegetable.
-Often shredded to top a salad or accompany raw fish sushi, daikon is yet another radish family member (hence a cruciferous vegetable).
-If you find regular radish too spicy, this milder version may be more pleasant to you.
+Often shredded to top a salad or to accompany raw fish sushi, daikon is yet another radish family member (hence a cruciferous vegetable).
+If you find regular radish too spicy, this milder version may be more pleasant for you.

 One cup of daikon provides: